dantasse/email_person_viz_pandt/README.md

 8. Now the fun part!
 Run generate\_snippets.py.
 There are a lot of options to generate\_snippets.py, so just run generate\_snippets.py -h to see all the things you can do.
 Some examples:

-        ./generate_snippets.py me@me.com you@you.com -p (path to processed emails) --use_keyword --use_tfidf --use_all_caps
+        ./generate_snippets.py  -p (path to processed emails) me@me.com you@you.com
-will just find snippets in all the emails between me@me.com and you@you.com, using the "keyword", "tfidf word", and "all caps word" matching strategies. (that's all we've got as of 11/29/12)
+will just find snippets in all the emails between me@me.com and you@you.com.

-        ./generate_snippets.py me@me.com you@you.com --start-date=2012-08-01 --end-date=2012-08-31 -p (path to processed emails) --use_keyword
+        ./generate_snippets.py --start-date=2012-08-01 --end-date=2012-08-31 -p (path to processed emails) me@me.com you1@you.com you2@you.com
-will find snippets in all the emails between these two addresses in August 2012, using "keyword" matching strategy.
+will find snippets in all the emails between me@me.com and you1@you.com, or between me@me.com and you2@you.com, in August 2012

 ### Snippet finding rules: